When the weather is warm we’ll do anything to be outside. Hiking has quickly become a new family favorite to do in Spring, Summer, and Fall!

-Here are my Top 5 Family Hiking Spots near Fargo (within 2 hours).
+Here are the Top Family Hiking Spots near Fargo (within 2 hours).

 Location: 80 miles from Fargo, just south of Valley City